 LIFE-TIME SEX OFFENDER REGISTRATION AND PUBLIC DISCLOSURE OF IDENTITY UNDER MARCY’S LAW; FINALLY YOU CAN DO SOMETHING ABOUT IT

 One of the worst consequences of a sex crime conviction in California is the mandatory requirement of having to register as a sex offender with your local police department and put sex offender registry pursuant to California Penal Code Section 290.
 Mandatory sex offender registration is a part of almost any sex crime conviction under the “Sex Offender Registration Act”.
 This registration is a lifetime requirement, meaning while you live in the state of California, you are legally required to register as a sex offender for the rest of your life unless you pursue legal relief from this requirement.
 Obviously, having the sex offender label will impact your personal and professional life.
 You will probably have difficulty maintaining employment and will be required to avoid specific locations, such as public parks and schools.
 You might also lose your professional license if you are a doctor, or other type of licensed professional.
+We can help you decide whether to accept a plea bargain in your case.
 The sex crimes that would require sex offender registration include, but are not limited to: statutory rape, child pornography, child molestation, sex with a minor, lewd acts with a minor, sodomy of a minor, indecent exposure, oral copulation with a minor, lewd or lascivious conduct, and similar offenses.
 Under California Penal Code Section 290, the registration requirements include:

 - Anyone who is discharged or released on parole from a county or state correctional facility must register with local law enforcement within 5 business days of their release.